MuckRock/documentcloud-custom-metadata-scraper-addon/README.md

-# DocumentCloud Add-On Example
+# DocumentCloud Add-On - Custom Metadata Scraper

-This repository contains an example Add-On for DocumentCloud.
-It is designed to be copied and modified to allow one to easily write Add-Ons to bring custom functionality to DocumentCloud.
+This repository contains a metadata scraper Add-On for DocumentCloud.

 ## Files

 ### addon.py

-This file is part of the `python-documentcloud` library.

 This file contains a base class `AddOn`, which implements shared functionality for all DocumentCloud Add-Ons to use.
 In most cases, you should not need to